 We conduct regular audits in all regions, including Japan, while also making use of compliance check sheets.
 As a result, these efforts have proven useful in improving compliance activities.
 For instance, every year DENSO Corporation conducts a CSR Survey to assess awareness of policies and latent risks.

 After the on-site United States Department of Justice (DOJ) investigation of DENSO International America, Inc. (DIAM), a U.S.-based DENSO subsidiary, the DENSO Group has taken this matter seriously and launched the Antitrust Law Compliance Committee, chaired by the president, with the aim of thoroughly reinforcing its previous efforts to ensure compliance with antitrust laws.
 Additionally, under the direction and supervision of the Committee, we are thoroughly reinforcing compliance with antitrust laws across the entire DENSO Group through measures that include implementing even more stringent antitrust law compliance rules, strengthening compliance education, and carrying out even more detailed audits on law observance.

+We have confirmed that the Company is in full legal compliance at present.
 Going forward, the DENSO Group will further strengthen its compliance with antitrust laws and make thoroughgoing efforts to prevent recurrences while working to restore trust.

 In the future, we will continue to upgrade and strengthen our structure for raising the compliance awareness of each and every employee.
 At the same time, we will promote cooperation with the Group to fortify and enhance programs as we work to raise the level of the compliance structure across the entire DENSO Group.